 - salt to taste

 - 1 lb. wild caught shrimp (peeled and deveined)

 - ½ cup tangy BBQ sauce (any flavor)

 SMOKED GOUDA GRITS

 - Bring water to a boil in a large saucepan.
 Add grits and garlic salt.
-Stir and reduce heat to medium low.
+Stir and reduce heat to low heat.

-- Cover and simmer grits about 20 minutes until done.
-Stir frequently while cooking.
+- Cover and simmer grits about 30 minutes until done.
+Whisk frequently while cooking to avoid lumps.